 Power steering aids drivers by providing a level of power and support to the steering process, augmenting the effort supplied by the driver.
-This is usually automated via a system of hydraulics that uses a pump and reservoir, which sits on the engine.
+This is usually automated via a system of hydraulics that uses a power steering pump and reservoir, which sits on the engine.
 The fluid within the hydraulics is then applied to the steering gear through a set of hoses, and the pressure is used to reduce the amount of force needed to successfully steer the vehicle.

 Low Levels of Power Steering Fluid